Due Upon Receipt Definition

 3. Multiple Payment Methods

-Some clients may refuse to pay if you don’t allow them to pay using their preferred payment method.
-So, introduce online payments to help clients transfer the money as soon as they receive an invoice.
+Some clients may refuse to pay if you don’t allow them to use their preferred payment method.
+Therefore, online payments should be introduced to help clients transfer the money as soon as they receive an invoice.

 Maximize Your Time Savings With Moon Invoice